thomaskanzig/portfolio-nextjs/README.md

-# Portfolio Next.js & Bootstrap CSS
+# Portfolio Next.js & Bootstrap

-This is a simple portfolio project using Next.js and Bootstrap CSS.
+This is a simple portfolio project using [Next.js](https://nextjs.org) and [Bootstrap](https://getbootstrap.com).

+**Note:** This project is still under development and an official release will be coming soon. 🚧✨

 ![Screenshot of the home page](./screenshots/screenshot_home.jpg)